top of page

 Why do we lose the natural happiness and love of life that we were born with?

-When I ask adults why they think children are able to be this way (in contrast with us adults), their answers are typically, "Children don't have the responsibilities and obligations we adults do."
-Yes, if we design and hold (usually by default) "responsibilities and obligations" as the enemy of adventure, play, curiosity, and self-expression, instead of avenues through which to express these even more fully, then we will have given up our life for what we think we "have to do."
+When I ask adults why they think children can be this way (in contrast to us adults), their answers are typically, "Children don't have the responsibilities and obligations we adults do."
+Yes, if we design and hold "responsibilities and obligations" (usually by default) as the enemy of adventure, play, curiosity, and self-expression, instead of avenues through which to express these qualities even more fully, then we will have given up our life for what we think we "have to do."

 Why are children happier than we adults?
 How did we lose our birthright?